hackerkid/LightOJ-Solutions/README.md

 ###1016 - Brush II
 This is yet another adhoc problem.
 What you need to do is to ietrate over all the y points in ascending order in such a way that you increase the counter only when the difference of ym, ym+1, ....yn becomes greater than w.
 The counter would give you the answer.

+###1019 - Brush IV
+This is a trivial application of Shortest Path algorithms.
+Implementing Floyd Warshal solution for this can accept the solution in a few lines of code

+###1020 - A Childhood game
+This is a problem under Game theory.
+You can write the solution for this problem by just observing the pattern of win or loss.
+If Alice is taking the stone first she will get a win for 0, 2, 3, 5 .... and loss for 1, 4, 7 ....
+You can easily use this observation for solving the problem.